wenjunhu359/Tutorial_10/README.md

 There is no clue that which one is better.
 The KEGG vs. MetaCyc will be presented in the latter sildes.

-#Step 4: Cd to the humann-0.99 folder, run ./$ scons
+#Step 4: Cd to the humann-0.99 folder, run "scons" (Use ./$scons in bash)

 #Step 5: Check the output